 Process improvements and time savings

-The respiratory team at Royal Oldham Hospital wanted to improve the referral process and response time for inpatient referrals.
+The respiratory team at the Royal Oldham Hospital wanted to improve the referral process and response time for inpatient referrals.
 At the time, the process was manual and paper based.
 Therefore, this required administrative staff to manage incoming referrals and distribute them to clinicians in hard copy.
 There was also no adequate method to manage referrals electronically or to ensure that all referrals were dealt with in a suitable timeframe.

 The challenge: referral methods